 This will make visually impaired people understand what those images convey by using the screen reader tool.

-Similarly, supporting text or subtitles with audio files and video content can help a hearing-impaired person to access the information contained in those audio/visual files.
+Similarly, supporting text or subtitles with audio files and video content can help a hearing-impaired person access the information contained in those audio/visual files.

 In short, you must ensure that your site’s content is also available in text format so that a differently-abled person can access that content through screen reading tools.

 - Ensure Better Color Contrast Ratio

 Your website page color also does matter.
-Many users find it really difficult to read page content if there is not appropriate contrast between the text color and background color.
+Many users find it really difficult to read page content if there is no appropriate contrast between the text color and background color.

 Imagine how much it can be more difficult for people who already have color issues.
 So ask your web designer to fix this issue.

 - Design Keyboard Friendly Website

 Your website should be fully functional when used by the keyboard.
 At the same time, important elements must be highlighted and showcased differently.

-Keyboard friendly websites are especially helpful to people who can’t use the mouse.
+Keyboard-friendly websites are especially helpful to people who can’t use a mouse.
 You can check your own website’s accessibility with regard to the keyboard by not using the mouse.

 If your site is able to produce results then it’s fine.
 But if it is not producing results, then redesign it to make your website perform navigation functions through the keyboard.

 - Create a ‘Suggestion Box’ Column on Your Website

 - Pay Heed To WCAG Guidelines

-WCAG is a Web Content Accessibility Guidelines.
+WCAG is a Web Content Accessibility Guideline.
 It is a consortium of individuals from the tech world and organizations with the single motive of ensuring web content accessibility to the disabled community.